 Even existing customers find it challenging to remember login and passwords, and they may also prefer not to proceed with the transaction.
 Excluding account creation from the checkout process and getting those customers to register and create an account in an alternative way is a great idea.

 For instance, you can provide a link to the account creation page at the end of checkout for new customers or send a follow-up email for account opening.

 Before customers start shopping online, they form an opinion based on website and mobile app load times and ease of navigation.
 Suppose your website and apps are slow or laggy during the checkout process; in that case, the negative perception will lead customers to leave transactions incomplete, causing the average checkout abandonment rate to rise.

-Also, with many people becoming victims of identity thefts, customers are cautious while submitting personal and financial data during online checkout.
+Also, with many people becoming victims of identity theft, customers are cautious when submitting personal and financial data during online checkout.
 The lack of trust in the site’s ability to ensure data privacy is why these customers abandon carts during checkout.

 Therefore, your site and app should have enterprise-grade security with appropriate certification and a guarantee for secure transactions to keep checkout abandonment rates low.